diofant/diofant/docs/tutorial/simplification.rst

 ===========

-By default, Diofant performs all calculations assuming that symbols are commutative with respect to the mutliplication.
+By default, Diofant performs all calculations assuming that symbols are commutative with respect to the multiplication.
 This assumption makes it easier to treat mathematical problems in full generality.

     >>> sqrt(x**2)